Egor-Malyhin/NotesApp/README.md

 # NotesApp
 ## Description
 NotesApp is a simple cross-platform application designed to assist users in creating and managing notes efficiently.
+The application is built according to the REST architectural style.
 It is available for both desktop and Android platforms.
 ## Key Features
 - Create new notes with titles and content.
 - Edit existing notes.